Isaiah Rashad: Artistry

 Rashad's music is characterized by its woozy, often nostalgic tone and conscious lyrics that touch on topics of depression, drug addiction, and family.
 Jason Moore of Complex said, "Rashad spits thoughtfully, intelligently, and with precision, morphing his delivery to fit different production styles and making each line count."

-Rashad's debut EP, Cilvia Demo, is a concept album.
-According to Rashad, it sums up his adolescent life and mindset in a short period of time.
-His album The Sun's Tirade details his experiences in overcoming drug addiction and depression.

 Influences

 Rashad has credited OutKast, namely Big Boi, Scarface, and Jay-Z, as well as Erykah Badu, Gnarls Barkley, ScHoolboy Q, T.I. and Lil Wayne as the biggest influences to his music.
-Rashad also names Nas, Snoop Dogg, No Limit Records, Cash Money Records, The Fugees, KRS-One, Dead Prez, Kanye West, Little Brother, Three 6 Mafia, 8Ball & MJG, UGK, George Clinton, James Brown, The Temptations, Smokey Robinson, Gorillaz and Danger Mouse among artist he grew up influenced by or still listens to.
+Rashad also names Nas, Snoop Dogg, No Limit Records, Cash Money Records, The Fugees, KRS-One, Dead Prez, Kanye West, Little Brother, Three 6 Mafia, 8Ball & MJG, UGK, George Clinton, James Brown, The Temptations, Smokey Robinson, Gorillaz and Danger Mouse among artists he grew up influenced by or still listens to.

 Personal life

 Rashad has three children.
 Upon signing with Top Dawg Entertainment, he got a tattoo of the label's logo to commemorate the partnership.

+In a 2014 interview with Vice, Rashad revealed that at age 19 he had suicidal tendencies and attempted suicide multiple times.
 During promotion of The Sun's Tirade in 2016, Rashad revealed that he had been addicted to Xanax and alcohol, and was suffering from depression, anxiety and isolation during the time between the release of Cilvia Demo and The Sun's Tirade.
-He further stated that due to his behavior, he was almost dropped from Top Dawg Entertainment three times during the recording of his album.
+He further stated that due to his behavior, he was almost dropped from Top Dawg Entertainment three times during the recording of the album.
 He stated that he was no longer taking Xanax and only drinks socially.

-In a 2014 interview with Vice, Rashad revealed that at age 19 he had suicidal tendencies and attempted suicide multiple times.
+Sexual orientation

 On February 9, 2022, two sex tapes of Rashad and other men were leaked, including one in which Rashad said he had been paid, which sparked discussion online about his sexuality.
 Rashad acknowledged the leaks during his Coachella 2022 performance in April, saying that fans' positive messages had "kept [him] alive these last couple of months".
-In May 2022, in an interview with Joe Budden, Rashad revealed that he identifies as sexually fluid after exploring his sexuality in the past couple of years, and was "still learning about it myself."
+In May 2022, in an interview with Joe Budden, Rashad revealed that he identified as sexually fluid after exploring his sexuality in recent years, and was "still learning about it myself."
+Later in May 2026, in an interview on The Breakfast Club, Rashad referred to himself as bisexual.